sulthonzh/kubernetes-1/README.md

 ### K8s Deployment

-Add to a kubernetes deployment
+Add the healthcecking sidecar to a kubernetes deployment

 ```
 apiVersion: extensions/v1beta1